UCSF-DataSci/ds217-11-final-sarahmughal/report.md

 # Chicago Beach Weather Sensors Analysis

 ## Executive Summary

-This project analyzes 196,279 hourly weather observations collected between April 2015 and November 2025 from three Chicago beach weather stations.
+This project analyzes 196,279 hourly weather observations collected between April 2015 and December 2025 from three Chicago beach weather stations.
 The objective was to identify temporal weather patterns and build predictive models for Air Temperature using a structured nine-phase data science workflow.
 After extensive cleaning, wrangling, feature engineering, and model development, three models were evaluated.
 XGBoost achieved the strongest predictive performance, with a test R² of 0.7879, RMSE of 4.67°C, and MAE of 2.86°C, driven largely by the high importance of Wet Bulb Temperature.
 The analysis reveals strong seasonal cycles, stable weekly humidity patterns, and clear relationships among meteorological variables.

 ## Phase-by-Phase Findings

 ### Phase 1-2: Exploration

-The dataset contains 196,279 rows × 18 columns spanning three stations (63rd Street, Foster, Oak Street).
-Variables include Air Temperature, Wet Bulb Temperature, Humidity, wind metrics, rain variables, barometric measures, solar radiation, and battery life.
+The dataset contains 196,279 rows and 18 columns collected from three Chicago beach stations: 63rd Street, Foster, and Oak Street.
+It includes measurements such as air temperature, wet bulb temperature, humidity, solar radiation, and battery life, along with detailed wind, rain, and barometric metrics.
+The observations span from April 25, 2015 to December 2, 2025.

-Key Data Quality Issues Identified
+Key Data Quality Issues Identified:

-- Substantial missingness (~38.7%) across all precipitation-related variables — including Rain Intensity, Total Rain, Interval Rain, Precipitation Type, and Heading — indicating long periods with no recorded precipitation or sensor dropout patterns.
+- Substantial missingness (~38.7%) across all precipitation-related variables (Wet Bulb Temperature, Rain Intensity, Total Rain, Interval Rain, Precipitation Type, and Heading) indicating long periods with no recorded precipitation or sensor downtime patterns rather than random missingness.
 - Minor but non-negligible missingness in core atmospheric variables, such as Air Temperature (75 missing values) and Barometric Pressure (146 missing values), requiring imputation to maintain temporal continuity.
 - Widespread outliers detected in several numeric fields, most notably in Solar Radiation (>29,000 flagged values), many of which were negative and therefore physically impossible, suggesting sensor noise or calibration drift.

+Initial Visualizations:

+- The histogram of Air Temperature shows a wide but realistic spread, with most values between –5°C and 25°C and fewer observations at the extreme ends, reflecting Chicago’s broad seasonal range.
+- The time series plot reveals a strong annual cycle with clear summer peaks and winter lows, confirming consistent seasonal patterns and highlighting the importance of temporal features for modeling.

 ![Figure 1: Distribution and Time Series of Air Temperature](output/q1_visualizations.png) *Figure 1: Early exploratory plots showing the distribution of air temperature and its behavior over time.*

 ### Phase 3: Data Cleaning

 The data cleaning phase addressed missing values, implausible measurements, outliers, and data type inconsistencies to prepare the dataset for downstream analysis.
 Rain-related variables with nearly 39% missingness were imputed with zeros to reflect the absence of precipitation.
 Negative Solar Radiation values (physically impossible and typically caused by sensor noise) were also corrected by setting them to zero.
 Remaining numeric fields were forward- and backward-filled to preserve temporal continuity.
 Outliers in numeric variables were capped using the 1.5×IQR method to constrain erroneous extremes while retaining plausible observations.
 No duplicate rows were found, and timestamps were standardized to datetime format.
 After cleaning, the dataset retained its full size of 196,279 rows, ensuring a consistent foundation for feature engineering and modeling.

-Key Data Cleaning Steps Taken
+Key Data Cleaning Steps Taken:

 - Rain-related variables (Rain Intensity, Total Rain, Interval Rain, Precipitation Type, Heading) were imputed with 0 to represent the absence of precipitation.
 - All remaining numeric variables were forward-filled and backward-filled to maintain time-series continuity.
 - Outliers across all numeric columns were capped using the 1.5×IQR rule (e.g., 97 caps for Air Temperature, 185 for Humidity, over 29k for Solar Radiation).